A suite of downloadable resources have been produced as part of our Bringing Aggregates Sites to Life Project.

 A number of invertebrates species of principal importance are associated with minerals sites, in particular the bare ground and open mosaic habitats.
 A species list can be downloaded.

-In addition to contributing to the guidence on creating and managing ponds for wildlife in Managing Aggregates Sites for Invertebrates – a best practice guide, Pond Conservation have produced a Pond Creation Toolkit for Aggregate Sites
+In addition to contributing to the guidance on creating and managing ponds for wildlife in Managing Aggregates Sites for Invertebrates – a best practice guide, Pond Conservation have produced a Pond Creation Toolkit for Aggregate Sites

 Former aggregates and minerals extraction sites can play an important part in conserving one of the UK’s most threatened freshwater invertebrates – the White-clawed crayfish.